Today's Articles

 In 1897, Elizabeth Evelyn Wright founded the Denmark Industrial School for Blacks.
 It is located in a rural area and a small town of Denmark and is modeled on the Tuskegee Institute of Alabama.
 The first classes were held on the second floor of an old store.
 In 1902, a New Jersey philanthropist, Ralph Voorhees, donated the school to purchase land and construct buildings.
 In 1904, the South Carolina General Assembly renamed the school and incorporated it as the Voorhees Industrial Institute for Colored Youths.
 1924, the school was affiliated with the Episcopal Diocese of South Carolina.

 In 1947, its name was changed to Voorhees School and Junior College.
 In 1962, with the addition of departments and a four-year curriculum, it became accredited as Voorhees College.
 In 1969, the school's predominantly Black student body demanded more Black study programs, the hiring of Black faculty, and outreach to assist the local lower-income community of Denmark with scholarships.
-The Voorhees administration, mostly white, ignored the students' plea.
+The Voorhees administration, primarily white, ignored the students' plea.

 A demonstration of 500 students began as a response, eventually inspiring 75 students to command a two-day armed student occupation of the college.
 The President of Voorhees agreed to the students' demands but filed a formal request to the South Carolina National Guard to subdue the students.
 The protesters surrendered but were subsequently arrested.
 Many were suspended.